noahclements/CivLife/README.md

 COMPLETE-create a hut class( uses the interface) huts are meant for people to live in.
 5 people per hut.

--make a purchase building UI
+COMPLETE-make a purchase building UI

 COMPLETE-make a view buildings UI